scummvm/scummvm/doc/docportal/use_scummvm/add_play_games.rst

 .. image:: ../images/Launcher/mass_add.png

 3. Use the file browser to locate the folder containing the game data files.
 For the ScummVM file browser: Double click on a folder to open it, and use **Go up** to go back up one level.
-Click **Choose** to select the folder.
+Highlight the folder by clicking on it, and then click **Choose**

 .. image:: ../images/Launcher/choose_game_directory.png
    :class: with-shadow